SaxbyMod/JSONMakerProjectConsoleApp/README.md

 1. Navigate to `files/schemas`
 2. Get all your schemas
-3. Make sure they end with the `JSON Extenstion Type`'s value
+3. Make sure they end with the `JSON Extension Type's value
 4. Run The Application
 5. Test it by making a JSON